Nervosys/Botnix/docs/languages-frameworks/maven.section.md

 public class Main {
   public static void main(String[] args) {
-    String str = "NixOS :grinning: is super cool :smiley:!";
+    String str = "Botnix :grinning: is super cool :smiley:!";
     String result = EmojiParser.parseToUnicode(str);
     System.out.println(result);
   }
 }
 ```

-You find this demo project at [https://github.com/fzakaria/nixos-maven-example](https://github.com/fzakaria/nixos-maven-example).
+You find this demo project at [https://github.com/fzakaria/botnix-maven-example](https://github.com/fzakaria/botnix-maven-example).

 ### Solving for dependencies {#solving-for-dependencies}

-#### buildMaven with NixOS/mvn2nix-maven-plugin {#buildmaven-with-nixosmvn2nix-maven-plugin}
+#### buildMaven with Botnix/mvn2nix-maven-plugin {#buildmaven-with-nixosmvn2nix-maven-plugin}
 `buildMaven` is an alternative method that tries to follow similar patterns of other programming languages by generating a lock file.
-It relies on the maven plugin [mvn2nix-maven-plugin](https://github.com/NixOS/mvn2nix-maven-plugin).
+It relies on the maven plugin [mvn2nix-maven-plugin](https://github.com/Botnix/mvn2nix-maven-plugin).

 First you generate a `project-info.json` file using the maven plugin.